AUCD Emerging Leaders Interns

 • Strengthen the community of emerging leaders through a range of projects

-• Engage with diverse stakeholders across partnering national networks
+• Engage with diverse stakeholders across the AUCD network

-AUCD is committed to providing Emerging Leader interns with tasks that will advance their marketable skills, all while empowering their peers to make an impact on the local, state, and national levels.
+AUCD is committed to providing Emerging Leader interns with tasks that will support their professional growth, all while empowering their peers to make an impact on the local, state, and national levels.
 They will serve as representatives to the broader AUCD network, interacting with AUCD staff at all levels and the Emerging Leaders Representative on the AUCD Board of Directors.

-The Emerging Leader interns will receive direction and mentorship from the full-time staff members at AUCD central office.
-AUCD will provide funding for the two Training and Outreach interns to attend and perform duties at the AUCD Conference (typically in the Fall), the Disability Policy Seminar (typically in Spring).
-AUCD will provide funding for LEND Audiology trainee intern to attend and perform duties at the AUCD Conference and the Early Hearing Detection and Intervention (EHDI) Conference (typically in the Spring).
+The Emerging Leader interns will receive direction and mentorship from dedicated staff at the AUCD central office.
+AUCD will provide funding for the two Training and Outreach interns to attend and perform duties at the AUCD Conference (November 5th-8th, 2023).
+AUCD will provide funding for the LEND Audiology trainee intern to attend and perform duties at the AUCD Conference as well as the Early Hearing Detection and Intervention (EHDI) Conference (March 17th-19th, 2024).

 Two women stand on stage, one speaking into a microphone